tale-toul/testero/README.md

 # TESTERO
-Testero is a simple webserver application written in go to test resource consumption in a running system.
+Testero is a simple webserver application written in go to check resource consumption in a running system.

 The application is intended to run as a containerized service in a kubernetes cluster, but it can also be run directly from the terminal in a host.